Mystery

 It is my sad duty to report the passing of Mr Joe Antrim who died at his home in California on Sunday November 23rd following a massive heart attack.
 The following obituary, has been written by his good friend Don Bolce :-

-the 85th Troop Carrier Squadron, 437th Troop Carrier Group, he flew with our
+85th Troop Carrier Squadron, 437th Troop Carrier Group, he flew with our crew,

-crew, Floyd Kelly, Joe Salisbury, George Montgomery, and me, Don Bolce, whenever
+Floyd Kelly, Joe Salisbury, George Montgomery, and me, Don Bolce, whenever a combat

-a combat mission was scheduled.
-Joe was a fellow crew member, but was also
+mission was scheduled.
+Joe was a fellow crew member, but was also my friend.

 who flew his